CN Professor of Supply Chain Management

 Curriculum vitae ►

 Paul D. Larson, Ph.D. is the CN Professor of Supply Chain Management at the University of Manitoba.
 From 2005 to 2011, he was Head of the SCM Department and Director of the Transport Institute.
-From 2006 to 2009, he led a curriculum development team, creating the new C.P.P. accreditation program for the Purchasing Management Association of Canada (PMAC), which has since merged with Supply Chain Logistics Canada to become the Supply Chain Management Association (SCMA).
-The Institute for Supply Management (ISM), under its former name, National Association of Purchasing Management (NAPM), funded Dr. Larson’s doctoral dissertation, which won the 1991 Academy of Marketing Science/Alpha Kappa Psi award.
+From 2006 to 2009, he led a curriculum development team, creating the new C.P.P. accreditation program for the Purchasing Management Association of Canada (PMAC), which has since merged with Supply Chain Logistics Canada to become the Supply Chain Management Association (SCMA) and now Supply Chain Canada.
+The Institute for Supply Management (ISM), under its former name, National Association of Purchasing Management (NAPM), funded Dr. Larson’s doctoral dissertation, which earned the 1991 Academy of Marketing Science/Alpha Kappa Psi award.
 Paul has published more than 50 articles in the leading SCM journals, and has made numerous presentations at academic and practitioner conferences.
-In 2012, working with the Greater Toronto Leadership Project, he wrote Supplier Diversity in the GTA: Business Case and Best Practices (http://diversecitytoronto.ca/publications/dc-counts/diversecity-counts-6/).
-Dr. Larson serves on the Editorial Review Boards of Journal of Business Logistics, Journal of Supply Chain Management, International Journal of Physical Distribution & Logistics Management, and the Journal of Humanitarian Logistics and Supply Chain Management.
-Paul’s current research interests include supplier diversity, supply chain sustainability, and humanitarian logistics.
-From 1979 to 1981, Larson worked with the Ministry of Cooperatives in Fiji, as a United States Peace Corps Volunteer.
+In 2012, working with the Greater Toronto Leadership Project, he wrote Supplier Diversity in the GTA: Business Case and Best Practices.
+Dr. Larson serves on the Editorial Review Boards of Journal of Business Logistics, Journal of Supply Chain Management, International Journal of Physical Distribution & Logistics Management, and the Journal of Humanitarian Logistics & Supply Chain Management.
+Larson’s current research interests are supplier diversity, supply chain sustainability, and supply chain risk management, with special reference to the COVID-19 pandemic.
+From 1979 to 1981, he worked with the Ministry of Cooperatives in Fiji, as a United States Peace Corps Volunteer.
 In early February 2012, he stood at Uhuru peak, Tanzania, the highest point in Africa, as a climber with the CARE Canada Kilimanjaro expedition.

 Larson, Paul D. (2019), “Corruption, Gender Inequality and Logistics Performance,” International Journal of Logistics Management.